 * Rolling Stones kick off mini-tour

-* Bill Wyman, Mick Taylor to join quartet on stage
+* Bill Wyman, Mick Taylor join quartet on stage

-* Mick Jagger taunts fans over ticket prices
+* Mick Jagger jokes with fans over ticket prices

 By Mike Collett-White

-The concerts are the culmination of a busy few months of events, rehearsals and recordings to mark 50 years since the blues-infused rockers first took to the stage at the Marquee Club on London’s Oxford Street in July, 1962.
+The mini-tour is the culmination of a busy few months of events, rehearsals and recordings to mark 50 years since the rockers first took to the stage at the Marquee Club on London’s Oxford Street in July, 1962.

 There has been a photo album, two new songs, a music video, a documentary film, a blitz of media appearances and a handful of warm-up gigs in Paris.

-One factor behind the long break has been Wood’s struggle with alcohol addition, according to Rolling Stone magazine, while Jagger and Richards also fell out over comments the guitarist made about the singer in a 2010 autobiography.
+The reunion nearly did not happen.
+One factor behind the long break since their record-breaking “A Bigger Bang” tour in 2007 has been Wood’s struggle with alcohol addiction, while Jagger and Richards also fell out over comments the guitarist made about the singer in a 2010 autobiography.

-And there have been hints from the band that the five gigs which wind up at the Newark Prudential Center on Dec.
-15 may not be the end of their reunion.
+Richards has hinted that the five concerts ending at the Newark Prudential Center in the United States on Dec.
+15 would not be the last.